nickweda/spotifyapi/README.md

-# My Spotify Data - Analyzing and building a Machine Learning Model
+# Nick's Music Taste - Spotify Data Analysis and building a Machine Learning Model

-This Project is and end-to-end Data Science project, where I source my own personal Spotify song data using an API, and use the data to construct an Analytics Dashboard and build a Machine Learning Model which can predict if an unseen song will be among my top favorited songs.
+This Project is and ***end-to-end*** Data Science project, where I source my own personal Spotify song data using an API, and use the data to construct an Analytics Dashboard and build a Machine Learning Model which can predict if an unseen song will be among my top favorited songs.

 The motivation behind this project is to do a self-analysis and learn more about my music preferences, and find out how likely I will be to liking new music.

-## Data Sourcing
+## Data Sourcing - Data Engineering
 - Spotify provides a [Web API](https://developer.spotify.com/documentation/web-api) to request all of your saved song Data
 - The [SpotiPy](https://github.com/spotipy-dev/spotipy) library provides a Python interface to this API

-## Building a Dataset
+## Building a Dataset - Data Engineering

 ### Track (Song) Data